Gulaschcowboy/checkmk_extensions/README.md

 Any issues, bugs, or incompatibilities are not in the responsibility of Checkmk GmbH and should be reported to this project's issue tracker, not to Checkmk support.

 🤖 AI disclaimer:
-These plugin's code was generated with AI (LLM) assistance.
+These plugins' code was generated with AI (LLM) assistance.
 Requirements, prompting, code review, and testing against a real Checkmk instance were performed by experienced Users.
 Use at your own risk.